sdss/mangadap/docs/corrections.rst

 provided in, respectively, the ``STELLAR_SIGMA`` and ``STELLAR_SIGMACORR`` extensions of the :ref:`datamodel-maps`.

 **In both cases**, beware of imaginary numbers.
 That is, when the correction is larger than the provided value, the above equations result in taking the sqrt of a negative number.
-Specifically for the stellar velocity dispersions, we recommend you consult Section 7.7 of the `DAP Overview Paper`_ for some usage guidelines and discussion.
+Specifically for the stellar velocity dispersions, we recommend you consult Section 7.7 of `Westfall et al. (2019, AJ, 158, 231)`_ for some usage guidelines and discussion.

 In particular, we have found that it is important to understand the error-convolved *distribution* of stellar-velocity-dispersion